Our purpose is to know Jesus and make Him known by:

 Kyle grew up in San Antonio, is a husband and father of two girls with a passion for making the Scripture known in a compelling way for believers and skeptics alike.

-Terence is a father of six, a foster parent, an avid Cleveland sports fan, and a visionary leader who is passionate about sharing the abundant life found in Jesus.
+Terence is a father of 7, a foster/adoptive parent, an avid Cleveland sports fan, and a visionary leader who is passionate about sharing the abundant life found in Jesus.

 Craig has been a part of Covenant since it's earliest days, is a grandfather, a marathon runner, and brings the wisdom and perspective of a CEO to our leadership team.